-To help with your handwriting it would be very useful if you could practice writing the alphabet in both upper and lower case.
+To help with handwriting it would be very useful if you could help your child practise writing the alphabet in both upper and lower case.

-You could also practice putting a list of words into alphabetical order, including some that start with the same letter.
+They could also practise putting a list of words into alphabetical order, including some that start with the same letter.

 What we are doing in Maths: